agarciadom/ipwebcam-gst/README.markdown

 Ideas for future work:
 * switch to Python and use the official GStreamer binding.
 I'd love to see that, but I don't have enough free time :-(.
-* make a separated config file (system-wide and user-defind)
+* make a separated config file (system-wide and user-defined)
-* make another file (ex. prepare-mic) for preparing audio without video or allow it via config

 Disclaimer: the script has only been tested in my local installation of Ubuntu 13.04 and on Arch Linux.
 I think it should work on most recent Debian-based distributions as well (and Debian, of course).
 If you need any help, please create an issue on this project.